BETALAB-team/EUReCA/README.md

 This research project has been developed within the [BETALAB](https://research.dii.unipd.it/betalab/) research group of the University of Padua, Italy.

+In order to access the tool's documentation, you can check out [this link](https://eureca.readthedocs.io/en/latest/)

 ## Python environment set up
 The tool is distributed via the GitHub repository.
 As first step, you must create a new conda or venv environment.
 You can name it eureca.